iadsl/vista/_pages/about_yong-zhuang.md

 <h4><b>Yong Zhuang, Ph.D.</b></h4>
-Principal Investigator & Assistant Professor
+Co-Principal Investigator & Assistant Professor
 College of Computing, Grand Valley State University

 Dr. Zhuang specializes in machine learning and data mining.
 He earned his Ph.D. in Computer Science from the University of Massachusetts Boston, with a focus on spatio-temporal analysis, time series forecasting, and causal analysis in feature selection.